 If you are not feeling injured after the accident, it is important to seek a doctor’s help regardless of whether there are visual damages or not on your body.
 You may have internal bleeding or a concussion without even being aware of it.
 It is important to seek medical assistance for several reasons:

 - Getting treated for any potential injuries

 - Receiving proper medication

 Along with the police report, the doctor’s report is the second important evidence that you will be able to use to prove that your injuries came from the accident that you were just in.
 Ask for a copy of it upon leaving the hospital, and give it to your attorney.
 With these two documents, you will be one step closer to crafting a strong car accident claim.

 No Available Police?

 If you call 911 and the informant tells you that there are no police vehicles available or nearby, do not panic.
 They will come as soon as they have finished their duty.
 In that case, the 911 informant will tell you what to do and guide you step by step through the process.
 Call our attorney right after calling 911 and start speaking with the witnesses and taking pictures of the scene.

-Our auto accident attorneys in Kansas City will help you obtain the settlement you are entitled to in a timely manner.
+Our auto accident attorneys in Virginia will help you obtain the settlement you are entitled to in a timely manner.
 Call today, and increase your chances of obtaining the sum you deserve.